prothen/spmb/README.md

 ## Execute the ROS Interface

-- Run `roslaunch spmbv2 run.launch`
+- Run `roslaunch spmb run.launch`

-(*If any configuration parameters regarding baudrate have been adjusted then parse the corresponding parameter in the launch file e.g. `roslaunch spmbv2 run.launch baud:=yourbaudrateinteger`*)
+(*If any configuration parameters regarding baudrate have been adjusted then parse the corresponding parameter in the launch file e.g. `roslaunch spmb run.launch baud:=yourbaudrateinteger`*)

 - After approximately 3-4 seconds the terminal will output

 ```
+setting /run_id to 4e4bd514-a7b2-11e9-a7b3-4485007bad36
+process[rosout-1]: started with pid [25122]
+started core service [/rosout]
-process[serial_node-1]: started with pid [10506]
+process[serial_node-2]: started with pid [25128]
-[INFO] [1563182250.327048]: ROS Serial Python Node
+[INFO] [1563271988.137866]: ROS Serial Python Node
-[INFO] [1563182250.351442]: Connecting to /dev/spmb at 57600 baud
+[INFO] [1563271988.149294]: Connecting to /dev/spmb at 57600 baud
-[ERROR] [1563182267.573225]: Unable to sync with device; possible link problem or link software version mismatch such as hydro rosserial_python with groovy Arduino
+[ERROR] [1563272005.372626]: Unable to sync with device; possible link problem or link software version mismatch such as hydro rosserial_python with groovy Arduino
-[INFO] [1563182267.619900]: Note: publish buffer size is 100 bytes
+[INFO] [1563272005.404425]: Note: publish buffer size is 100 bytes
-[INFO] [1563182267.620545]: Setup publisher on actuated [spmbv2/actuated]
+[INFO] [1563272005.406264]: Setup publisher on actuated [spmb/actuated]
-[INFO] [1563182267.636111]: Note: subscribe buffer size is 100 bytes
+[INFO] [1563272005.418630]: Note: subscribe buffer size is 100 bytes
-[INFO] [1563182267.636602]: Setup subscriber on request [spmbv2/request]
+[INFO] [1563272005.419878]: Setup subscriber on request [spmb/request]
 ```

 ## Interface with ROS